BabaYara/starter-academic_New/content/research/NewOld/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'Pricing error from regressng a older sorts on newest sorted portfolio
+  caption: 'Pricing error from regressng a older sorts on newest sorted portfolio'
   focal_point: ""
   preview_only: false